GIY (Grow It Yourself) showcase activities that protect nature and promote sustainable food systems in line with The King's environmental advocacy.

-“The Prince of Wales has been practicing a sustainable approach to his own farming and gardening for several decades.
+“The King has been practicing a sustainable approach to his own farming and gardening for several decades.
 He understands the crisis we’re in and the urgent need to bring nature back to the centre of how we produce food.
 At GIY, we have seen that growing even a very small amount of food has a profound impact on the rest of what you eat.
 With Spring well and truly here, there has never been a better time to get started.”

 GROW HQ’s mission is to operate as a model for a sustainable food system.
 Almost all of the café’s fruit, vegetables and herbs are grown organically on-site, with additional food sourced from local suppliers who share GIY’s ethos.
 All organic waste is composted in the GROW HQ gardens and used to fertilise new crops.
 The urban garden serves as a carbon sink and haven for biodiversity, while inspiring visitors to eat a wide range of plants and of course, start growing their own.

-The guests in attendance at GROW HQ today who greeted the royal visitors included some of those who participate in GIY’s activities.
+The guests in attendance at GROW HQ today who greeted the Royal visitors included some of those who participate in GIY’s activities.
 Among them was Maria Curtin, a nurse at the nearby University Hospital Waterford, who GIY helped to create a food growing club for frontline workers in 2020 as a way to gain respite from the pandemic.
-17 year old Molly Keating also turned to GIY during the strain of lockdown, quickly sparking a garden transformation, while local teacher Brenda Cusack has created a flourishing outdoor classroom with financial support from GIY.
+17-year-old Molly Keating also turned to GIY during the strain of lockdown, quickly sparking a garden transformation, while local teacher Brenda Cusack has created a flourishing outdoor classroom with financial support from GIY.